How to manage credential status with Status Lists¶

 The VC now contains a status_list object indicating its URL and index.

-When an employee leaves the company, you must revoke their credential.
+When an employee leaves the company, revoke their credential.

 {